What is it?

 - Formatting issues exist with symbols when converting notebooks to PDF.
 In fact, exporting to PDF can be very temperamental and problematic.

 - Student notes are viewable to staff within a class notebook.
-Similarly, students can view annotations added by a staff member in a student's notebook in real time as they write them.
+Similarly, students can view annotations added by a staff member in a student's notebook in real-time as they write them - staff need to ensure these are the final comments before writing them in the notebook.
+There is no process for moderation.

 - Printing notebooks from MAC OS and iOS can be problematic.